codeslake/DMENet/README.md

 We need pretrained weights of VGG18 for the encoder part of DMENet.
 Download pretrained VGG19 checkpoint file from [here](https://www.dropbox.com/s/7ah1jwrmggog4q9/vgg19.zip?dl=0).

 ## Training/Testing the network
 > `docker pull codeslake/tensorflow-1.13.1:DME` might help setting the environment.
-The image is heavy as it is not organized.
+> Note that the image is quite heavy, as it is not organized.

 To train the network, type
 ```bash